 What is Lifestyle Medicine?

-It’s an evidence-based medical specialty that uses lifestyle—optimal nutrition that’s predominantly whole food and plant-based, physical activity, stress management, adequate sleep and hydration, tobacco and alcohol cessation, as well as social support—as therapeutic intervention to prevent, treat and even reverse lifestyle-related chronic disease.
+It’s an evidence-based medical specialty that uses lifestyle—optimal nutrition that’s predominantly whole food and plant-based, physical activity, stress management, adequate sleep and hydration, tobacco cessation and alcohol moderation, as well as social support and other non-drug modalities—as therapeutic intervention to prevent, treat and even reverse lifestyle-related chronic disease.

 Lifestyle Medicine is the prescription with only positive side effects!